Azure/custom-script-extension-linux/README.md

 # 3. Troubleshooting

-Your files are downloaded to a path like: `/var/lib/azure/custom-script/download/0/` and the command output is saved to `stdout` and `stderr` files in this directory.
+Your files are downloaded to a path like: `/var/lib/waagent/custom-script/download/0/` and the command output is saved to `stdout` and `stderr` files in this directory.
+Please read these files to find out output from your script.

 You can find the logs for the extension at `/var/log/azure/custom-script/handler.log`.